Kazankage/programming-univbasics-the-constant-expression/README.md

 Because of _agreement_ exists, we can _trust_ our conversational partner.
 What if when we told Ruby `1 + 1`, it returned `3`?
-Or what if _sometimes_ it returned `99` and other times `2.12`.
+Or what if _sometimes_ it returned `99` and _other_ times `2.12`?
 How could we have agreement and trust then?
+We'd lose our minds if the world appeared so disordered!

 Shakespeare even played with the necessity of _agreement_

     Petruchio: I say it is the moon.
     Katherina: I know it is the moon.